 Capitalizing on the audio-feedback loop and its ability to improve memory and attention in the brain is the business of Forbrain® Bone Conduction Headphones.
 With these headphones, a simple task can become a multi-faceted memory and attention-boosting transformation.

 It’s as simple as wearing the headphones while carrying out auditory feedback activities during therapy or during everyday tasks.
-Examples of activities might include:
+All of these strategies impact auditory memory.

 - Reading a book or poetry aloud